 It wasn’t until March 29th that salvage company Boskalis, working with canal service provider Leth Agencies, freed the ship.

 While an investigation is ongoing, one thing is clear: There’s no way to know what actually went wrong onboard to cause the incident.
 Was it human error?
 An equipment malfunction?
 A consequence of the sandstorm?
 Failure to follow procedures?
 Some combination?

 Without a clear picture of what happened on the bridge and onboard leading up to the incident, it’s impossible to know exactly what happened and how to prevent such a costly occurrence from happening again.
 Even though the Ever Given was in sight of land the entire time it traversed the Suez Canal, operationally, we don’t know what truly happened onboard.

 The Ever Given remains a floating mystery.

-We created our Visual Fleet Management system by asking ship owners, “What would you want to see and know, if you were able to be on board your ship during a voyage?”
+We created the system by asking ship owners, “What would you want to see and know, if you were able to be on board your ship during a voyage?”

 They wanted to understand:

 - Did crew reports match activities on board?